 The observance of Passover seders in churches is a fairly recent trend, as more Christians seek to connect with the Jewish roots of their faith.
 While this may seem like a good idea, most Jews are in agreement that the seder meal is better left where it began: within Judaism.

 Of course, there is nothing wrong with Christians wanting to learn more about Jewish rituals.
 The flaw is typically within the execution of these seders, not the intentions behind them.

-Here’s just a few reasons why I don’t think church-hosted seders are a good idea:
+Here’s just a few reasons why church-hosted seders are not a good idea:

 1).
 They appropriate Jewish culture